Will386/odin-recipes/README.md

 # odin-recipes
 This is the first project in The Odin Project.
 Task is to make a simple webpage(site?) with a list of recipes.
 Should be familiar with basics of Git(hub), command line, and HTML.
-TO be reviewed at end of project.
+To be reviewed at end of project.